terminallysilly/terminallysilly.github.io/content/homepage/contact.md

 If you're interested in getting in touch, please reach out!
 My current work schedule may have our first communications landing asynchronously, but I do check my messages daily.

-I can also arrange to meet via video conferencing and chat apps like Zoom, Microsoft Teams, BlueJeans, and Discord.
+I can also arrange to meet via video conferencing and chat apps like Zoom, Microsoft Teams, or BlueJeans.